19 Apr How to make your boutique hotel stand out

-The main goal of your business strategy should be a decision about your hotel unique points.
-Also about experiences that will leave your guest absolutely fulfilled with their memorable stay at your place.
+The main goal of your business strategy should be a decision about your hotel’s unique points.
+Also about experiences that will leave your guest fulfilled with their memorable stay at your place.

-No matter if your boutique hotel story is built on architecture, design, tradition and heritage, culinary experience, wellness or any other feature, you have to take care of your communication to the world.
+No matter if your boutique hotel story is built on architecture, design, tradition, and heritage, culinary experience, or wellness.
+You have to take care of your communication with the world.
 Nobody will praise you just because it is you.
 And because you have in any way some kind of special accommodation in the city.

-Being a boutique hotel means that you already decided to offer your guest a personal experience, and therefore you will need a personalized set of communication activities.
+Being a boutique hotel means that you already decided to offer your guest a personal experience.
+Therefore you will need a personalized set of communication activities.

-You don’t need to be discouraged by marketing and PR strategies of large and well known hotels who have much bigger budgets to rank among the first few choices on search engines.
+You don’t need to be discouraged by marketing and PR strategies of large and well-known hotels.
+We all know they have much bigger budgets to rank among the first few choices on search engines.

 How do you wish to be perceived by others

-Find your “wow” factor and make a story of it!
+Find your “wow” factor and turn it into a story!
 Then make sure you dominate in this “wow” area in your destination.

-It could be gastro value, kid’s activities, swimming pool fun, wellness or healthiness, any special activity in your hotel or at the destination. maybe it can be a beach entertainment, exotic garden in your hotel, mini bar for organic drinks, party animation or any other animation, clubs for wine or beer lovers, clubs for organic food lovers, different kind of workshops… Personalized and unique experience is the must for every boutique hotel that cares about guest experience and guest satisfaction after all!
+It could be gastro value, kid’s activities, swimming pool fun, wellness or healthiness.
+Think about any special activity in your hotel, or at the destination.
+Maybe it can be a beach entertainment, exotic garden in your hotel, mini bar for organic drinks.
+Do you have in your boutique hotel party animation or any other animation?
+How about clubs for wine or beer lovers, clubs for organic food lovers, different kinds of workshops?
+Any of this could be developed as your “wow” factor… A personalized and unique experience is a must for every boutique hotel.
+A boutique hotel that cares about the guest experience and guest satisfaction after all!